xiaoling/aida/README.md

 # AIDA - Accurate Online Disambiguation of Entities

 [AIDA][AIDA] is the named entity disambiguation system created by the Databases and Information Systems Department at the [Max Planck Institute for Informatics in Saarbücken, Germany][MPID5].
-It identifies mentions of named entities (persons, organizations, locations, songs, products, ...) in text and links them to a unique identifier.
+It identifies mentions of named entities (persons, organizations, locations, songs, products, ...) in English language text and links them to a unique identifier.
 Most names are ambiguous, especially family names, and AIDA resolves this ambiguity.
 See the EMNLP 2011 publication [EMNLP2011] for a detailed description of how it works and the VLDB 2011 publication [VLDB2011] for a description of our Web demo.

 If you want to be notified about AIDA news or new releases, subscribe to our announcement mailing list by sending a mail to: